chr-1x/FSM-Visualizer/README.md

 ### Generating NFA data files

-Presently, the only way to generate valid data files is by using the provided NFAWriter class with UW CSE 311 Grep project.
+Presently, the only way to generate valid data files is by using the provided NFAWriter class with the UW CSE 311 Grep project.

 Copy the `NFAWriter.java` file to your Grep project's src directory.
 From anywhere in your code that deals with NFA's you can now add lines like the